-Blake Shelton Stole Singer From Kelly Clarkson’s Team: Had Her Perform Kelly’s ‘Breakaway’ In Knockouts
+Blake Shelton Stole Singer From Kelly Clarkson’s Team And Had Her Perform Kelly’s ‘Breakaway’ In Knockouts

-Blake Shelton stole a singer from Kelly Clarkson‘s team earlier in this season of The Voice, and in a twist, allowed her to sing one of Kelly’s biggest hits, “Breakaway” during the show’s Knockouts last night.
-Shelton clipped singer Lauren Hall from Clarkson’s team and Hall chose to sing Kelly Clarkson’s smash hit tune in the competition, with encouragement from her coach and Clarkson’s longtime pal, Shelton.
+Blake Shelton stole a singer from Kelly Clarkson‘s team earlier in this season of The Voice, and in a twist, allowed her to sing one of Kelly’s biggest hits, “Breakaway” during the show’s Knockouts performances.
+Shelton clipped singer Lauren Hall from Clarkson and in a twist, Hall chose to perform Clarkson’s hit tune in the competition, with encouragement from the singer’s longtime pal, Shelton.

 “Lauren is going to be singing a Kelly Clarkson song in front of Kelly Clarkson. … Kelly is going to be staring at her when she’s singing this,” joked Shelton, who was clearly enjoying the irony of the situation.